jtrauntvein/cross-platform-build/README.md

 The return value for this function will be the object that was created to track the target.

+#### 3.1.12 - svg_to_ico()

+The svg_to_ico() function creates a target that will convert if needed an SVG file into an ICON format file.
+This conversion will only take place if the dest file does not exist or is older than the source file.
+The parameters for this function are as follows:

+* name (string, required): Specifies the name for this target.
+* depends (string[], optional): Specifies the names of the targets that must be built before this target is built.
+* source (string, required): Specifies the path to the source SVG format file.
+* dest (string, required): Specifies the path to the destination PNG file.
+* sizes (number[], optional): Specifies the sizes for the bitmap files to be included within the icon format.
+If not specified, the function will default to [ 16, 32, 48, 64, 128, 256 ]
+* options (object, required): Must specify the value of the options argument to the makefile.js function.

+The return value will be the object created to track the target.

+#### 3.1.13 - svg_to_png()

+The svg_to_png() function creates a target that will convert if needed an SVG file to a PNG file with the given number of pixels.
+It uses the sharp node module to do this work.
+The parameters to this function are as follows:

+* name (string, required): Specifies the name of the target to be created.
+* depends (string[], optional): Specifies the names of the targets that should be built before this target.
+* source (string, required): Specifies the path to the SVG source file.
+* dest (string, required): Specifies the path of the output .ico file.
+* width (number, required): Specifies the maximum width of the output file in pixels.
+* height (number, required): Specifies the maximum height of the output file in pixels.
+* resize_options (object, optional): Specifies other options that should be passed to the sharp resize() function.
+* options (object, required): Should specify the options parameter passed to the makefile.js function that called this function.

+The return value will be the object that was allocated to track the target.

 ### 3.2 - Helper Functions